PE teacher

 You will:

-• teach and coach a range of sports and physical activities to pupils of different ages and abilities
+• teach a range of sports and physical activities to students of different ages and abilities

-• set and mark assignments and prepare pupils for exams
+• set and mark assignments, and update school records

 • talk to parents and carers about their children's progress

-• work with other professionals such as educational psychologists, counsellors, social workers and mentors
+• work with other professionals like mentors, educational psychologists and social workers

-• organise events like sports days, field trips and matches with other schools and colleges
+• organise sports days, field trips and matches with other schools and colleges

 Working environment